gurgeous/simhilarity/README.md

 * **normalizer** - proc for normalizing incoming strings.
 The default normalizer downcases, removes non-alphas, and strips whitespace.

 * **ngrammer** - proc for converting normalized strings into ngrams.
 The default ngrammer pulls out bigrams and runs of digits, which is perfect for matching names and addresses.

-## Limitations

-* Matching is O(n^2), since simhilarity calculates scores for every pair.
-For large datasets you should probably use [simhash](http://matpalm.com/resemblance/simhash/) instead of this gem.
-* Actually, simhilarity doesn't examine every pair.
-It only looks at pairs that overlap by three or more ngrams.
-This speeds things up, but can trip you up with edge cases that overlap poorly!